mccraigmccraig/freyja/README_2.md

 debug_outcome = Run.rerun(builder, decoded)
 ```

+`Run.rerun/2` will run the computatino from "cold" Logs, deserialized from
-`Run.rerun/2` automatically enables “allow divergence” so you can step past the
+JSON, and automatically enables “allow divergence” so you can step past the
 original error and verify your fix without reproducing the entire scenario.

 #### (c) Cold Resume from Logs